Collapsed Lung (Pneumothorax)

 How is collapsed lung treated?

-- Persistent air leakage for more than 1 week.
+- Persistent air leakage from chest tube.

 - Pneumothorax in both lungs.